kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 fail.
 It's no easier to architect the perfect mechanism of reform than it is to architect the perfect substantive rule you were after in the first place.
 This is a humility every practicing deals lawyer learns, hard or easy.
-The same can't be said for programmers.
+The same can't be said for every programmer.

 Equity's primacy over law.
 Procedures for termination and amendment.
 The institution of the "dictator"---originally limited to a specific